callmerudy/batch4_diafoirus_mimic/README.md

 You should have a shell access to the container.

-`NOTE` You are now executing command **inside** the container, and not on your local machine anymore.
+`NOTE` after this command, you are executing **inside** the container, and not on your local machine anymore.
 You can exit the container with `CTRL-C`.

 ### Connect to postgres